Indigenous Peoples

 Six Nations Polytechnic College

 We are currently in discussions with Six Nations Polytechnic College on how we can support their Heritage Language Programs.
-We hope to have something in place for students starting in September.

 We are also in discussions with them about how they could help Grace better understand and explore Indigenous Peoples’ history and culture.
 If anyone has any ideas on what they would like to see, please let us know.